jmuehlbauer-usgs/R-packages/foodbase/README.md

 # :pizza: foodbase
 **Functions for Reading and Working with Foodbase Data**

 This packages contains some functions for importing and working with data from the Foodbase database.
-Currently only implemented for Drift and Fish Guts data.

 __Installation instructions:__
 In `R`, paste the following lines of code: